Skip to content

 Donate

-BARB is a registered charity (no. 1031263) working in disability in TA8 1BB.
-Its latest Charity Commission filing directs 76% of spending to charitable activities, holding roughly 329 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Barb is a registered charity (no. 1031263) working in health in Taunton · TA8 1BB.
+Its latest Charity Commission filing directs 77% of spending to charitable activities, holding roughly 329 months of reserves, and files its annual accounts on time.
+Reported income changed sharply in 2023 (likely a merger, transfer or reporting change) — year-on-year trend labels are not meaningful across that step.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-BARB has a Clarity Score of 77 out of 100 on CharityCompare (3 stars, Good).
+Barb has a Clarity Score of 74 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 1031263.
 Status: Registered.
-Primary cause area: Disability.
-Latest accounts year 2020: total income £83k, with 76% of expenditure on charitable activities.
+Primary cause area: Health.
+Latest accounts year 2024: total income £1.7m, with 77% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 329 months of operating costs.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .